Virginia Tech Tuition

 For students concerned about the average cost of college, it is important to seek out affordable options.
 Out-of-state students typically pay more, with the national average cost for out-of-state tuition being $23,000 per year compared to the average in-state tuition cost of nearly $10,000 per year.

 Need-based aid is determined by the FAFSA, which calculates your or your family’s ability to pay for college.
-Despite the cost of attendance, Virginia Tech met 51% of its students’ financial aid needs.
+Despite the cost of attendance, Virginia Tech met over 50% of its students’ financial aid needs.
 As can be seen, Virginia Tech can be a viable and affordable option for many students.

 Is Virginia Tech worth the cost?